boots-edu/textbook/source/text/9-webz-intro/beginning_webz.md

 ```

 ## Overview
 Once we have some html, we would like it to do something.
-That’s where the typescript comes in.
+That's where the typescript comes in.
 You can create a web application without a framework, but it can be difficult and requires a deeper knowledge of how a web browser works.
 Many frameworks exist, but because they are for commercial purposes, they are large and have steep learning curves (angular, vuejs, react, etc.)
 We created Webz to be a lighter weight, easier to learn framework that will prepare you for more complex frameworks that may come later and allow you to create impressive applications without a steep learning curve (still a curve, just not as steep).